The land of arepas and salsa is calling. Live, and work in Colombia!

-In fact, most expats require less than $1000 a month to live off, so don’t worry about not having enough to enjoy the good life here.
+In fact, most expats require less than $1000 to $2500 a month to live off, so don’t worry about not having enough to enjoy the good life here.

 As a country with a tropical climate, Colombia’s weather changes by the department you find yourself in.

-The beauty of living in Colombia is that differences in height above sea level and proximity from the equator means there’s massive diversity in temperatures across the country.
+The beauty of living in Colombia is that differences in height above sea level and proximity to the equator mean there’s massive diversity in temperatures across the country.
 If you’re looking for drier, savanna-type settings to live and work in, departments like Huila have low levels of precipitation.
 Boyacá, on the other hand, is significantly cooler.
-The capital of Antioquia – Medellín is dubbed the ‘city of eternal spring’, meaning that the temperature sits nicely between 20 – 25 degrees celsius year round.
+The capital of Antioquia – Medellín is dubbed the ‘city of eternal spring’, meaning that the temperature sits nicely between 20 – 25 degrees celsius year-round.

 Colombia is a terrain of extremes.

-From tropical jungle, to rocky mountains, to white sandy beaches, Colombia’s natural offerings are second to none.
+From the tropical jungle to rocky mountains, to white sandy beaches, Colombia’s natural offerings are second to none.

-Not only is it an incredible setting to work in, the country is home to the northern tip of the Amazon, indigenous lost cities, and countless mountain trekking routes in breathtaking surroundings.
+Not only is it an incredible setting to work in, but the country is also home to the northern tip of the Amazon, indigenous lost cities, and countless mountain trekking routes in breathtaking surroundings.